riteshzaveri/Python-Assignments/Assignment-4/README.md

-# Python Basic Programs
+# Python Programs

-This repository contains two beginner-level Python programs that demonstrate fundamental concepts like file handling, user input, and error management.
+This repository contains two Python programs that demonstrate fundamental concepts like file handling, user input, and error management.

 ---